 Plato himself chose a different approach.
 He used his Analogy of the Sun from the sixth book of The Republic to explain that Light was analogue to Goodness, making knowledge of truth possible for those capable of the above mentioned “orderly approach”, that is: philosophical thinking.
 Obviously, Plato’s Light shines for everyone, regardless of faith.
 But Christianity, with its strong tradition of monopolizing truth – see The ethics of truth – took possession of this Light for itself alone.

 In John Paul II’s 1998 encyclical letter Fides et Ratio, the sentence immediately following the quote I used in God as stopgap is: “At the same time, it becomes apparent that reason needs to be reinforced by faith, in order to discover horizons it cannot reach on its own.”
 Just like in Jaspers’ quote, there is no explicit mention of faith in the Christian God; the word ‘faith’ is monopolized in the same way as ‘truth’, though those who do so carefully avoid being all too explicit.
 Whereas for Plato faith was faith in the human capacity to acquire knowledge helped by Goodness, for Christians, it meant a type of faith of which Christianity was the sole distributor.

 Until now, when speaking of science, I have been mainly referring to natural science, concluding that no natural science requires a theory of God to make ends meet.
 But how about the humanities?
 Their field of studies being human culture or society, they rely less on empirical observation and more on interpretation or even imagination.
-Whereas in natural science, knowledge is mostly seen as cumulative, in the humanities we see an ongoing process of invention and reinvention and the continuous rise and fall of paradigms.
-Already this feature is reason for serious doubts of their claims to truth.
+Whereas in natural science knowledge is mostly seen as cumulative, in the humanities we see an ongoing process of invention and reinvention and the continuous rise and fall of paradigms.
+Already this feature gives reason to serious doubts about their claims to truth.
 The hard core of the knowledge of the humanities is of disciplinary nature; the value of knowledge is determined not by its substance or its consistency with prior knowledge but at the best by the method used to gather and interpret it.